 Depth of field is the power that directs the viewer’s eyes, nudging them gently toward what the photographer deemed essential.

 Depth of field is to photography what grammar is to language.
 We need to understand DoF to harness the power of photography entirely.
-In professional photography, depth of field is used to breathe life into your shots, guiding your viewer’s focus and evoking emotions.
+In professional photography, depth of field is used to breathe life into your shots, guiding your viewer’s focus and evoking emotions through photography.

 How Do You Control Depth of Field?